gdewael/cpg-transformer/README.md

 git clone https://github.com/gdewael/cpg-transformer.git
 ```

-In case CpG Transformer loses backwards compatibility with more-recent versions of PyTorch and PyTorch Lightning: this repo has been tested up to Python 3.9.4, PyTorch 1.8.1, PyTorch Lightning 1.3.0.
+In case CpG Transformer loses backwards compatibility with more-recent versions of PyTorch and PyTorch Lightning: this repo has been tested with up to Python 3.9.4, PyTorch 1.8.1, PyTorch Lightning 1.3.0.

 For CaMelia training and imputation, additionally do:
 ```bash